nasireddypavan/genai-faq-chatbot/README.md

 2. **Ask a Question**: Ask a question like "What is the leave policy?"
 3. **Receive Context-Aware Answer**: The bot retrieves the most relevant section from the PDF and answers based on that context.

----

-## 🛡️ Security Considerations

-* **API keys**: Never hard-code your API keys.
-Use environment variables or Azure secrets to manage them.
-* **Input Sanitization**: Ensure that uploaded PDFs are sanitized before processing to avoid any security risks.

----

 ## 🔧 Deployment to Azure App Service